 While we believe there may be an interesting discussion of Constitutional protection for you concerning your cell phone, it is simply not worth the risk of finding out the hard way.
 Remember when it was argued that inward facing cameras on a locomotive were an invasion of your right of privacy?
 Recent court decisions have held that railroaders do not have a reasonable expectation of privacy while in the cab of a locomotive.
 The same reasoning could hold true for cell phones on the railroad.

 Cell Phone Rules on the Railroad

-As we become aware of more information on this cell phone issue, we will keep you updated through Straight Track and our Facebook page.
-As always, if you have any questions or comments on this or any other issue involving your rights as a railroad worker, please contact Hoey & Farina at 888-425-1212 or [email protected].
+As we become aware of more information on this cell phone issue, we will keep you updated through our website.
+As always, if you have any questions or comments on this or any other issue involving your rights as a railroad worker, don’t hesitate to contact us.